letscoop/ScoopMaster/README.md

 </br>

 The data in this repo is generated automatically from the rest of the buckets in internet.
-If you want your app to be indexed by the database and be available in the **ScoopMaster** Bucket, or you find a problem with an app, just modify any other bucket and the app will be updated in the next bucket and database snapshot within 30 minutes.
+If you want your app to be indexed by the database and be available in the **ScoopMaster** Bucket, or you find a problem with an app, just modify any other bucket and the app will be updated in the next bucket and database snapshot within hours.

 To make a new manifest contribution in any other bucket, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).